ali-gunes/aligunes.dev/visitor-counter.md

 # Visitor Counter Documentation

-The visitor counter on aligunes.dev uses [CountAPI](https://countapi.xyz/), a free and simple counting API service that allows tracking unique visitors across all browsers and devices.
+The visitor counter on aligunes.dev uses [CountAPI](https://countapi.xyz/) with an improved implementation that includes timeout handling and robust fallback mechanisms.

 ## How It Works